 Faculty Excellence: Panel Discussion

-Please join us for a panel discussion on “Academic Freedom in a Changing Landscape: Curriculum, Research, and Community Engagement.”
-The panel will explore the evolving meaning and application of academic freedom in today's complex academic and sociopolitical climate.
-Topics include curriculum design, research priorities, and community engagement, especially in disciplines serving vulnerable populations.
-The discussion will also cover using data to support inclusive instruction, specialized programming, and community-based research.
+On October 29, 2025, the Office of Equity, Diversity, and Inclusion hosted a panel discussion on “Academic Freedom in a Changing Landscape: Curriculum, Research, and Community Engagement.”
+The panel explored the evolving meaning and application of academic freedom in today's complex academic and sociopolitical climate.
+Topics included curriculum design, research priorities, and community engagement, especially in disciplines serving vulnerable populations.
+The discussion also covered using data to support inclusive instruction, specialized programming, and community-based research.

 Panelists: